 Mexico is a country of incredible land and marine diversity.
 On land the country boasts landscapes ranging from deserts and mountains to tropical rainforests.
 Mexico's coastline takes in the vast Pacific Ocean and two contrasting seas: the rich Sea of Cortez and the warm Caribbean bordering the Yucatan Peninsula.

 The Yucatan is home to vast monuments of the ancient Maya civilization and the world's second largest barrier reef stretches for more than 300km along the Latin American coast.
 It is also where the World's largest known annual aggregation of Whale Sharks occurs.
-July and August are the peak periods for this which is when Aqua-Firma's expert team of whale shark researchers can take you in search of close encounters with these beautiful and harmless giants.
-As well as providing some of the best opportunities to snorkel with whale sharks, you can if you wish, actively participate in research.
+July and August are the peak periods for this which is when Aqua-Firma's expert team of whale shark researchers & underwater photographers can take you in search of close encounters with these beautiful and harmless giants.
+As well as providing some of the best opportunities to swim and snorkel with whale sharks, you can if you wish, actively participate in research.
 Your participation will automatically help to fund their work.

 Aqua-Firma also operates private and small group journeys to explore the best of this region's wildlife, scenery, marine life and culture.
 We take you to temples as famous as Tulum and Chechen Itza; and others like Calakmul lost deep inside a huge forest reserve on the border with Guatemala.
 Our adventures by canoe through mists rising from a lake take you walking amongst lakeside troops of Yucatan Spider Monkeys; to caves where snakes uniquely snatch bats from the air in caves; and to see hummingbirds, toucans and woodpeckers close to the Sian Ka'an Biosphere Reserve.